hoangtamnguyen/ionic-ng-cordova-ToDo/README.md

 ## Motivation

-Learning AngularJS and how it can be used to create native type mobile phone Apps using Ionic, HTML5, CSS3 and Cordova
+Learning AngularJS and how it can be used to create native type mobile phone Apps using Ionic, HTML5, CSS3 and Cordova (previously called Phone Gap)

 ##